josepho0918/trim_tail/README.md

 ## How to Use

-1. Compile the CppTidy.cpp file.
+1. Build the project.
-2. Run the compiled file in your terminal.
+2. Run the built executable in your terminal.
 By default, it will scan the current directory and target .h, .c, .hpp, .cpp files.
 3. If you want to specify different file extensions, pass them as arguments when running the program.
 For example, if you want to target .txt and .md files, you would run: `./CppTidy .txt .md`

 ## Note